-Under the Partnership Agreement ("PA"), formed on 2 September 2016 between Tsinandlis Savane LLC (see note 23) and Partnership Fund JSC, the owner of the non-controlling interest in Tsinandali Estates LLC, the Group has call option to acquire the non-controlling interest in Tsinandali Estates LLC during the first 6 years and 9 months after the PA date, and, on the other hand, Partnership Fund JSC has put option to sell its interest in Tsinandali Estate's capital for 5 years after the end of the call option period.
+Under the Partnership Agreement ("PA"), formed on 2 September 2016 between Tsinandali Savane LLC (see note 22) and Partnership Fund JSC, the owner of the non-controlling interest in Tsinandali Estates LLC, the Group has call option to acquire the non-controlling interest in Tsinandali Estates LLC during the first 6 years and 9 months after the PA date, and, on the other hand, Partnership Fund JSC has put option to sell its interest in Tsinandali Estate's capital for 5 years after the end of the call option period.
 The exercise price for both, call and put option, is determined as the Partnership Fund's investment in the capital of Tsinandali Estates LLC plus accumulated interest, agreed by the parties in the PA.
+On 5 October 2021, amendment to the PA was formed, according to which the put option of Partnership Fund JSC was deferred by two years and starts from 31 July 2025.

 The Group believes that from an economic perspective, the option will be exercised in substantially all cases and the sensitivity of the exercise price to the variations in the fair value of the ownership interest is sufficiently low that substantially all of that variation accrues to the parent.
 Consequently management believes that the non-controlling shareholder does not have present access to the returns associated with the underlying ownership interest in Tsinandali Estates LLC and as such applies anticipated-acquisition method to the investment.
-Furthermore, the Group has recognised put option liability of GEL 40,804 thousand, GEL 31,820 thousand and GEL 25,667 thousand as at 31 December 2020, 31 December 2019 and 1 January 2019, respectively, with reference to the present value of the exercise price of the option, discounted by the discount rate of approximately 12% for each year.
+Furthermore, the Group has recognised put option liability of GEL 42,436 thousand and GEL 40,804 thousand as at 31 December 2021 and 31 December 2020, respectively, with reference to the present value of the exercise price of the option, discounted by the discount rate of approximately 12% for each year.

-During 2020 and 2019 the Group has recognised changes in the carrying amounts of put option liabilities of GEL 8,984 thousand and GEL 6,153 thousand, respectively, directly in equity.
+During 2021 and 2020 the Group has recognised changes in the carrying amounts of put option liabilities of GEL 1,632 and GEL 8,984, respectively, directly in equity.
 The changes are mainly attributable to unwinding of discount and foreign currency fluctuations, as the exercise price of the option is denominated in USD.